adityas129/blog/content/projects.md

 &nbsp;

 * [Prufer](https://prufer.io/): A presentation platform built to do for PowerPoint what Notion did for Word.
 Created a more flexible framework for visual communication without the rigidity of traditional slideware.
 [Pitch](https://pitch.com/) beat us to market, but the experience in product design was worth it.
 &nbsp;

+* [Fun lowlevel engineering]: For fun, in the past, I have built an tiny OS from scratch and a compiler from scratch.
+Programmed many FPGAs and built and fried many circuits.
+Built audio-systems and amplifiers and the like.
+&nbsp;

 * [Nearer](https://github.com/adityas129/298): A bicycle proximity detection system using ultrasonic sensors.
 Went through the full hardware lifecycle from schematic design to PCB layout to soldering and firmware.
 Learned that hardware is indeed hard, but incredibly satisfying when it works.